 While the number of people forcibly displaced is the highest on record, women and girls continue to face disproportionate impacts.
 The backlash against the rights of women and girls, including hate speech and gender-based violence, is growing, preventing women’s meaningful participation in peace and security processes, political decision-making, and humanitarian action.

-From the positive impact of networks of women mediators in Burundi in preventing conflict, to peace huts in Liberia or situation rooms in West and Central Africa, women and their organizations have proven effective in their efforts in preventing conflict and sustaining peace.
+From the positive impact of networks of women mediators in Burundi in preventing conflict, to peace huts in Liberia or situation rooms in West and Central Africa, women and their local organizations have proven to serve as powerful engines of progress, agency and action on the front lines, leading local movements to prevent conflict, respond to humanitarian crises, prevent and address sexual and gender-based violence, build back better from COVID-19, fight against the shrinking democratic and civic space and hostile environments, and forge lasting peace in their communities, often at grave risk to their own lives.

-The Women’s Peace & Humanitarian Fund is a global partnership that aims to re-energize action and stimulate funding for women’s participation, leadership and empowerment in situations of conflict and humanitarian crises around the world.
+WPHF is a global partnership that aims to re-energize action and stimulate funding for women’s participation and leadership in situations of conflict and humanitarian crisis around the world.

 Our primary goal is to bring about peaceful and gender equal societies.
 In order to achieve this goal, we work to: